 All we like sheep have gone astray; we have turned—every one—to his own way; and the LORD has laid on him the iniquity of us all.

-The lesson taught by Job’s test by Satan, was meant not only for our benefit, but also as a lesson to the heavenly hosts (angels).
-It taught both the angels and us, that faith does not come from having worldly wealth, but wealth of the Spirit.
+The lesson taught by Job’s test by Satan was meant not only for our benefit but also as a lesson to the heavenly hosts (angels).
+It taught both the angels and us, that faith does not come from having worldly wealth, but the wealth of the Spirit.
 Remember Satan was once an Angel, who had fallen from grace by rebelling against God’s authority.